bttomio/CarryTrade/README.md

 # CarryTrade
-Carry trade analysis of UIP and CIP
+Standard UIP regressions of advanced economies and EMEs, carry trade analysis of UIP, and deviations from CIP.